Root

 Reading

 I upload PDFs directly into Root and highlight text as I read, the same way you’d mark up a physical book.
-The act of deciding what’s worth highlighting is itself part of the learning — it forces active engagement rather than passive absorption.
 Highlights become citations I can reference later, search across, and pull into notes.

 Podcasts & Interviews